josedolz/UnbiasedShapeCompactness/README.md

 A version of the paper has been submitted to ArXiv [paper](https://arxiv.org/pdf/1704.08908.pdf)

 ## Running the code
-The code is available only in matlab at the moment.
+The code is available only in matlab and python at the moment.

 If you use this code for your research, please consider citing the original paper: